Home for the Holidays? How to Cope With Coming Home from College

 Being home for the holidays can pressure you into feeling booked and busy - going to back-to-back parties, get-togethers, and maybe even a doctor’s appointment or two - all within a few days.
 With the chaos the holidays bring, it’s okay to take a few moments to sit in any feelings of stress, annoyance, or anxiety.
 Incorporating mindfulness and self care into your day - whether it’s a few minutes of meditation, a calming activity, or journaling - can help you feel grounded, even when it feels like the world is spinning too fast around you.

 Keep in touch with your friends from college

 After a few semesters in college, it’s likely you established your own community - you found new friends, colleagues, or chosen family.
 Staying in touch with them while you’re home can help remind you of your life in college and get you excited about returning after the holidays.
 If your friends are also visiting their homes for the holidays, they’re likely experiencing similar feelings of stress and excitement.
-You can plan a virtual party, exchange funny memes over text, or even call them - either way, staying connected with your friends can help you feel less alone during the holidays, even if you’re far away from them.
+You can plan a virtual party or hangout over Zoom, exchange funny memes over text, or even call them!
+No matter how you do it, staying connected with your friends can help you feel less alone during the holidays, even if you’re far away from them.

 Need some extra support while you’re home for the holidays?
 We’re always here! 👋👋 Just text #Hello to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!